Report Graffiti or Tagging

 How long does it take to remove graffiti?

 Once graffiti or tagging is observed by City staff or called in by residents, property owners are notified of the situation by the Anti-Graffiti office.
 If the graffiti is on public property, City crews will remove the graffiti within 48 hours.
 If on private property, the property owner has 10 days to remove the graffiti.
-If after 10 days the property owner has not complied with the City ordinance, City crews make every attempt to remove tagging and graffiti within 72 hours.
+If after 10 days the property owner has not complied with the City ordinance, City crews will attempt to remove tagging and graffiti as soon as possible .

 I want to take a stand against graffiti.
 What can I do?